EndangeredMassa/massa-labs/app/templates/blog/article/continuous-performance-management.md

 For the full review, add an Overview/Summary that pulls out the highlights.

+### Comparison to Performance Improvement Plans

+I often seen Performance Improvement Plans (PIP) used to justify firing people.
+That's not always the explicit intent, but it is often the result.
+They have such earned, negative baggage that anyone on a PIP should start looking for new employment.

+The premise of a PIP is compelling: make it clear to an employee what they need to be doing and (hopefully) how to get there to be successful.
+That should be available to everyone!

+The process in this post is exactly that.
+Clear requirements for success, clear guidance on how to get there, periodic check-ins to make sure they're on the right track.
+All without the negative baggage.

 ## My Results

 Running and delivering reviews using this model has been very well received.